Projects

 Sep '17

-A Distributed Maze game that allows users from multiple machines to play against each other.
-This was built for a Distributed Systems class, and I implemented Sequential Consistency and Fault Tolerance as per the project requirements.
+A distributed maze game that allowed users on multiple machines to play against each other.
+It was built for a distributed systems class, and I implemented sequential consistency and fault tolerance.

 Labelled Faces in the Wild